 How is carpal tunnel syndrome treated?

-Heavier activities with the affected hand are restricted for 4 to 6 weeks.
+- Heavier activities with the affected hand are restricted for four to six weeks.
 Recovery times vary depending on the patient’s age, general health, severity of carpal tunnel syndrome, and the length of time symptoms have been present.
 Strength and sensation continue to improve over the following year.

 - Many patients who undergo carpal tunnel release surgery achieve nearly complete relief of all symptoms.
 Recovery in some individuals with severe carpal tunnel syndrome may be slow and may not be complete.

 - Carpal tunnel syndrome can reoccur, but this is not common.